 As noted above, day to day management of funding and liquidity risk, including stress testing, is the responsibility of Corporate Treasury.
 Market and Liquidity Risk Management (MLRM), part of the Risk Management Organization, conducts independent oversight of liquidity risk management activities.
 Further, Truist Audit Services conducts an independent assessment of the adequacy of internal controls, including procedural documentation, approval processes, reconciliations, and other mechanisms employed by Corporate Treasury and MLRM to ensure that liquidity risk is consistent with applicable policies, procedures, laws, and regulations.

-For additional information, refer to the Funding Activities and Liquidity sections of the Truist Form 10-K and Form 10-Q.
+For additional information, refer to the Funding Activities and Liquidity sections of the Truist Form 10-K for the year ended December 31, 2020.